 Here's the breakdown of what's in this chocolate-covered strawberries recipe:

-- Strawberries: I always pick firm, ripe strawberries because they dip neatly and look bright once the chocolate sets.
+- Strawberries: I like using firm, ripe strawberries because they dip easily and keep their shape once the chocolate sets.

 You'll find the exact measurements in the recipe card, but here's a closer look at a few of the ingredients and why I use them.

-1. Gently wash and dry them with a clean towel.
+1. Prepare the Strawberries: Gently wash and dry them with a clean towel.

-2. Chop the dark chocolate, place it in a heatproof bowl with oil, and microwave in 15-20 second bursts, stirring until smooth.
+2. Melt the Chocolate: Chop the dark chocolate, place it in a heatproof bowl with oil, and microwave in 15-20 second bursts, stirring until smooth.

-3. Hold a strawberry by the stem, dip it in melted chocolate, and twist to coat evenly.
+3. Dip the Strawberries: Hold a strawberry by the stem, dip it in melted chocolate, and twist to coat evenly.
 Let the excess drip off.

-4. Place the chocolate covered strawberries on a parchment-lined baking sheet or board, ensuring they don't touch.
+4. Let the Chocolate Set: Place the chocolate covered strawberries on a parchment-lined baking sheet or board, ensuring they don't touch.
 Repeat the process with the remaining strawberries.
 Refrigerate for 15-20 minutes to allow the chocolate to set.

 Recipe